rclone/rclone/CONTRIBUTING.md

   * Add your remote to the imports in `backend/all/all.go`
   * HTTP based remotes are easiest to maintain if they use rclone's rest module, but if there is a really good go SDK then use that instead.
   * Try to implement as many optional methods as possible as it makes the remote more usable.
-  * Use lib/encoder to make sure we can encode any path name and `rclone info` to help determine the encodings needed
+  * Use lib/encoder to make sure we can encode any path name and `rclone test info` to help determine the encodings needed
-    * `rclone purge -v TestRemote:rclone-info`
+    * `rclone purge -v TestRemote:rclone-test-info`
-    * `rclone test info --all --remote-encoding None -vv --write-json remote.json TestRemote:rclone-info`
+    * `rclone test info --all -vv --write-json remote.json TestRemote:rclone-test-info`
     * `go run cmd/test/info/internal/build_csv/main.go -o remote.csv remote.json`
     * open `remote.csv` in a spreadsheet and examine